keu/docs/software_versioned_docs/version-0.16/upgrade-astronomer-stable.md

 ---
-title: 'Upgrade to a Stable or Patch Version of Astronomer Enterprise'
+title: 'Upgrade to a Stable or Patch Version of Astronomer Software'
 sidebar_label: 'Upgrade to a Stable Version'
 id: upgrade-astronomer-stable
-description: Update your Astronomer Enterprise Platform to a new stable or patch version.
+description: Update your Astronomer Software Platform to a new stable or patch version.
 ---

 ## Overview

-For Astronomer Enterprise customers, new product features are regularly made available in stable and long-term support (LTS) releases as described in [Release and Lifecycle Policy](release-lifecycle-policy.md).
-Patch versions of Astronomer Enterprise with additional bug and security fixes are also released on a regular basis.
+For Astronomer Software customers, new product features are regularly made available in stable and long-term support (LTS) releases as described in [Release and Lifecycle Policy](release-lifecycle-policy.md).
+Patch versions of Astronomer Software with additional bug and security fixes are also released on a regular basis.

-All stable and patch releases of Astronomer Enterprise require a simple upgrade process.
+All stable and patch releases of Astronomer Software require a simple upgrade process.
 When an [LTS version](release-lifecycle-policy.md#release-channels) is released, additional upgrade guidance specific to that version will be made available.

-Follow this guide to upgrade to any stable or patch version of Astronomer Enterprise.
-For information on new features and changes, refer to [Enterprise Release Notes](release-notes.md).
+Follow this guide to upgrade to any stable or patch version of Astronomer Software.
+For information on new features and changes, refer to [Software Release Notes](release-notes.md).

 A few notes before you get started:
 - The patch upgrade process will not affect running Airflow tasks as long as `upgradeDeployments.enabled=false` is set in the script below.
-- Patch and stable version updates will not cause any downtime to Astronomer services (Astronomer UI, Houston API, Astronomer CLI).
+- Patch and stable version updates will not cause any downtime to Astronomer services (Software UI, Houston API, Astronomer Software CLI).

 > **Note:** Astronomer v0.16.5 and beyond includes an improved upgrade process that allows Airflow Deployments to remain unaffected through a platform upgrade that includes changes to the [Astronomer Airflow Chart](https://github.com/astronomer/airflow-chart).
 >